evgenyb/iac-workshops/azure-load-balancing-options/labs/lab-03/readme.md

 At the `Create application gateway` page click `Next: Tags >` then `Next: Review + create >` and finally `Create`.
 It will take a few minutes to create the Application Gateway.

+Now, let's go through what have we done :)

+1. We've created a new instance of Application Gateway.
+2. We've configured Application Gateway frontend and assigned Public IP address to it.
+3. We've created HTTP listener and assigned it to the frontend.
+4. We've created three backend pools: `all-vms` containing all four VMs from both regions, `images` containing VMs from `norwayeast` region and `videos` containing VMs from `eastus` region.
+5. We've created new path-based rule which by default load balances traffic between all VMs, routes traffic to `images` backend pool for requests with `/images/*` path and routes traffic to `videos` backend pool for requests with `/videos/*` path.

 ## Task #2 - test Application Gateway